googleworkspace/google-chat-samples/python/dynamic-commands/README.md

   This will ensure that all neccessary APIs have been activated in the selected project, and attempt to activate any missing ones for you.
 - `--deploy-storage` \
-  This will attemprt to create the bucket needed to store the dynamic command files.
+  This will attempt to create the bucket needed to store the dynamic command files.
 The bucket has a standard name of `<PROJECT>-dynamic-commands` ensuring it's uniqueness, and is hardwired in the code for security reasons.